BVD

 This aspect of the disease can be of great importance in cattle rearing systems.
 Bulls infected with the virus may become infertile for several months so it is important to include them in any herd vaccination program.

-• Vaccination: It is important to understand that while vaccination may lessen the infection of BVD it will not eradicate BVD, either from a herd or nationally.
+Vaccination: It is important to understand that while vaccination may lessen the infection of BVD it will not eradicate BVD, either from a herd or nationally.
 P.I. cattle are so highly infectious that they will continue to spread BVD even if the herd is vaccinated.
 It is vital that the vaccine is administered exactly as instructed on the data sheet.
-This means giving two doses 4-6weeks apart and then a booster 6/12 months later and annually thereafter.
-If you don’t follow the instructions, your herd will not be properly protected.
-It is possible to eradicate BVDV either with or without the use of vaccines, but if a non-vaccination route is chosen, biosecurity is critically important.

-You can download the information leaflet by clicking button below.
+You can download the information leaflet by clicking the button below.